sylviemarie/Stalk-Eyed-Fly-Genomics/2) Mitogenome analysis.md

-# **Stalk-eyed fly mitochondrial genome analysis**
+# **Stalk-eyed fly comparative genomic analysis**

-- Identify orthologs, genes in different species that evolved from a common ancestor, across species to identify nuclear mitochondrial genes
+- Identify orthologs, which are genes in different species that evolved from a common ancestor, across species
-- Estimate rates of evolution of coding sequences
+- Align the orthologs to estimate rates of evolution in mitochondrial coding sequences and detect putative signatures of positive selection

     <img width="624" alt="Screen Shot 2024-01-26 at 4 05 58 PM" src="https://github.com/sylviemarie/Stalk-Eyed-Fly-Genomics/assets/116887272/769faf8b-bff1-44dc-b547-76531cf464ac">